-Malaysia has excellent domestic air links serviced by Malaysia Airlines as well as carriers such as AirAsia and Firefly.
+Malaysia has excellent domestic air links serviced by Malaysia Airlines as well as carriers such as AirAsia, Firefly and Batik Air.
 The country has a well-developed and efficient public transportation system served by buses, taxis as well as trains.

-GrabCar and Uber services are available in Malaysia.
+GrabCar and other e-hailing services are available in Malaysia.